Important Delivery Information: Last Dispatch date before Christmas is the 20th December. The next Dispatch date will be 6th January 2025

 Controlling the water flow

 With shower controls like the Inta Acura Thermostatic Sequential Shower Control users are able to control the flow and temperature of the shower just as they would in a domestic one.
 Though this is a great option for more up-market establishments such as golf clubs, hotels and spas, they do leave open the potential for accidentally being left on, which can be an issue in public environments like swimming pools and leisure centres.
 In these settings, self-closing controls are more ideal.
 Look at controls such as the DVS Wall Mounted Concealed Push Button Shower Control.
-Water is then controlled at a steady temperature by a thermostatic mixer valve to avoid scolding and to simplify the shower operation.
+Water is then controlled at a steady temperature by a thermostatic mixer valve to avoid scalding and to simplify the shower operation.

 Shower cubicles and partitions